Postliberal Lessons from the Putin Interview

 Thankfully for America, Putin does not seem to have caught onto this yet.
 He speaks of American statesmen, who he accuses of isolating and persistently betraying Russia in spite of a post-Soviet eye towards peace, as being motivated by an unknowable, yet calculated bid for maintained hegemony.
 However, what Putin does not realize is that American statesmen are not informed by a millennium of baptized national history.

 It is up to postliberals — the future leaders of this country — to hit the books hard.
-“Americanness” as a concept needs to be strengthened and turned into a story through which America can refer to and even justify itself.
+“Americanness” as a concept needs to be re-strengthened and turned into a story through which America can refer to and justify itself.
 This can only be done through an informed telling of our nation’s history and a consistent Christian historical understanding.

 This does not mean that Americans should “soy-face” at Russia, however.
 American problems require American solutions.
 America needs to start studying its own history the right way.
 Once conservatives manage to correct themselves, they need to boot all the historically and politically inept liberals from the positions of domestic and international power.